 5. Maximize Mulch

-A layer of organic mulch covering the soil in your rain garden helps the soil retain moisture and prevents weeds from sprouting up in the rain garden.
-Aim for at least two to three inches of mulch (and choose shredded hardwood mulch that has not been dyed).
-As the rain garden is established, check the depth of the mulch and add more as needed.
+A layer of organic mulch covering the topsoil in your rain garden helps the soil retain moisture and prevents weeds from sprouting up.
+Apply two to three inches of mulch.
+Over time, check the depth of the mulch and add more as needed.